 Speech AI has nowadays become mainstream and an integral part of consumers’ everyday life.
 Businesses are discovering new ways of bringing added value to their products by incorporating speech AI capabilities.

 The best way to gain expertise in speech AI is to experience it.
-For more information about how to build and deploy real-time speech AI pipelines for your conversational AI application, see the free Building Speech AI Applications ebook.
+For more information about how to build and deploy real-time speech AI pipelines for your conversational AI application, see the free Building Speech AI Applications ebook (registration required).